madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if reentrancy;
    - ✅ should fail if pair not listed;
-   - ✅ should fail if pair does not have TEZ store contract (not TOK/TEZ pair);
+   - ✅ should fail if pair does not have bucket contract (not TOK/TEZ pair);
    - ✅ should withdraw user's profit - 1;
    - ✅ should withdraw user's profit - 2.